Slicer/Slicer/Docs/user_guide/user_interface.md

 [![](https://img.youtube.com/vi/u1B0F1KcVsk/0.jpg)](https://youtu.be/u1B0F1KcVsk "Demo video of how to adjust image window/level")

 Additional window/level options, presets, intensity histogram, automatic adjustments are available in Display section of [Volumes](modules/volumes.md) module.
 Presets are also available in the context menu of the Slice views.
-You can reset to the automatically calculated window/level settings using the context menu or by using `Control-left-doubleclick` on the Slice view.
+You can reset to the automatically calculated window/level settings using the context menu or by using `Ctrl` + `left-double-click` on the Slice view.

 ### 3D View